In pictures: Hearts, flowers and masks — Valentine's Day in the time of coronavirus

 Annually February 14 marks Valentine's Day — the official day of love.

+The new disease has infected nearly 64,000 people and killed more than 1,350 in China, triggering transport restrictions, restaurant shutdowns, and the closure of major tourist sites.

+Businesses around the country from florists to concert halls closed shop and axed events, leaving couples with no choice but to spend the night in.

-Hong Kong's flower markets are lamenting dismal Valentine's Day sales as the city battles the deadly coronavirus outbreak, with admirers joking that a box of face masks is a better way to say “I love you” than a bouquet.
+In Hong Kong, flower markets are lamenting dismal Valentine's Day sales as the city battles the deadly coronavirus outbreak, with admirers joking that a box of face masks is a better way to say “I love you” than a bouquet.

-In Pakistan, people took to Twitter to tweet both in support and against the occasion.
-While some in Pakistan celebrate it similarly to other countries, others see Valentine’s Day as a western concept which is contrary to Islamic culture.
+In Pakistan, people took to Twitter to post both in support and against the occasion.
+While some in the country celebrate it similarly to other countries, others see Valentine’s Day as a western concept which is contrary to Islamic culture.

 Here, we take a look at Valentine's Day celebrations around the world.